Michigan State Police Niles Post

 At 8:40AM on October 12, 1972, the Michigan State Police Niles Post received a bank alarm from the First National Bank of Southwestern Michigan in Niles.
 Information was relayed via the radio to Trooper Steven DeVries who was already on patrol in the area.
-While other officers were en route to the scene of the bank alarm, Trooper DeVries stopped a green and white vehicle on US 12 near Weaver Road for a traffic violation.
+While other officers were en route to the scene of the bank alarm, DeVries stopped a green and white vehicle on US 12 near Weaver Road for a traffic violation.
 He made contact with the sole occupant of the vehicle, Kenneth Oliver.
-Trooper DeVries wrote down his information on a notepad and was preparing to run a license check over the radio when Oliver suddenly opened fire on the trooper, shooting him twice in the chest and twice more in his stomach and leg.
-Oliver immediately returned to his vehicle and drove about 3 miles down US 12 and left the vehicle at the Bertrand Landfill, where he ran towards the railroad tracks that lead to South Bend, Indiana.
-After a short time, the trooper's body was discovered and a massive manhunt was launched including helicopters, airplanes, tracking dogs and over 180 officers from 13 different agencies in Michigan and Indiana.
-Since Trooper DeVries wrote down all of the information on his notepad before he was shot, it was very clear who officers were looking for.
-With tips from citizens coming in, Kenneth Oliver was apprehended the next day at the Show Boat Bar in South Bend, Indiana.
+DeVries wrote down his information on a notepad and was preparing to run a license check over the radio when Oliver suddenly opened fire on the trooper, shooting him twice in the chest and twice more in his stomach and leg.
+Oliver immediately returned to his vehicle and drove about three miles down US 12 and left the vehicle at the Bertrand Landfill, where he ran towards the railroad tracks that led to South Bend, Indiana.
+After a short time, the trooper's body was discovered and a massive manhunt was launched including helicopters, airplanes, tracking dogs, and over 180 officers from 13 different agencies in Michigan and Indiana.
+Since DeVries wrote down all of the information on his notepad before he was shot, it was very clear who officers were looking for.
+With tips from citizens coming in, Oliver was apprehended the next day at the Show Boat Bar in South Bend, Indiana.

 It was later revealed that Kenneth Oliver was not only the suspect in the bank robbery, but had also kidnapped the owner of the vehicle, Warren Williams, who was restrained in the trunk during the shooting.

-Steven Devries was born on April 28, 1940 and resided in Niles.
+Trooper Steven Devries was born on April 28, 1940 and resided in Niles.
 His body was laid to rest at Chapel Hills Memorial Gardens in Grand Rapids, Michigan.

 Oliver v.
 Koehler